-David Wells Roth, a portrait and land/cityscape artist, was born in Florida and grew up in Sudbury, Massachusetts.
-While in high school he received private instruction from Boston expressionist David Aronson then studied painting in Boston University under a Ford Foundation scholarship, graduating with a BFA in painting.
+David Wells Roth, a portrait and land/cityscape artist, was born in Florida in 1957 and lived there through 1966, then moved to New York for a year then Sudbury, Massachusetts from 1967-1975.
+While in high school he received private instruction from Boston expressionist David Aronson, then in 1975 studied painting at Boston University under a Ford Foundation scholarship, graduating with a BFA in painting.
+After his studies in 1980, moved to New York City for two years to study and paint cityscapes then on to France for fifteen years to paint European land and cityscapes, showing and selling his paintings throughout Paris and Boston.
+He returned to New England in 1997 where he now lives and paints.

-In 1982, a French family offered Roth the opportunity to live in their home in the South of France for several months in exchange for a painting.
-He then moved to the Paris suburb of Le Pre St. Gervais and lived there through 1997, bartering his paintings for his apartment.
-While in Le Pre St. Gervais, he continued to paint city life, cafes and landscapes of Europe, including painting throughout Italy between 1984-1986.
-He was involved in exhibitions in Paris and Boston, including solo exhibitions at the French Library in Boston, and the Copley Society.
+In 1982 while struggling in New York, a French family he met through a family friend offered Roth the opportunity to live in their home in the town of Fontaine de Vaucluse in the South of France for several months in exchange for a painting.
+For the next four months, with an old Renault loaned by the family, he painted the region of Avignon.
+A relative of that family offered a similar arrangement to barter one of those paintings for an apartment in the Paris suburb of Le Pre St. Gervais for two years, but the arrangement lasted through 1997 (paintings from France: 1982-1997).
+While in Le Pre St. Gervais, he continued to paint city life, cafes and landscapes of Europe, including painting throughout Italy (1984-1986).
+While in France he was involved in exhibitions in Paris and Boston, including solo exhibitions at the French Library in Boston (now the French Culture Center) and the Copley Society of Boston.
 He participated in group shows in Paris, including shows at the Grand Palais, a juried competition at the Cirque d’Hiver called Les Trophees de la Couleur, and a juried salon exhibition in the 10th district city hall of Paris.
-While in Paris, from 1995-97, he commuted back to Boston for a commission to paint a series of historical paintings for the Boston landmark and America's oldest continuously operating restaurant, The Union Oyster House.
-The series was about the life of the Boston Revolutionary War publisher, Isaiah Thomas, and Daniel Webster, as well as some images of early Boston history which are on view in their Heritage room and along their sidewalk windows.
+While in Paris, from 1995-97, he commuted back to Boston for a commission to paint a series of historical paintings for the Boston historical landmark and America’s oldest continuously operating restaurant, The Union Oyster House.
+The series was about the life of the Boston Revolutionary War publisher, Isaiah Thomas, and Daniel Webster, as well as some images of early Boston history, which are on view in their Heritage room and along their sidewalk windows.

 Since returning to the states, Roth participated in group shows in the Allan Stone and DFN galleries in New York, had solo exhibitions at the American Institute of Architects in Boston and the Whistler House Museum in Lowell, Massachusetts and was a finalist in the Blanche E. Coleman Award Competition.
 The Boston Public Library recently acquired several of his drawings and watercolors for its print and paper collections.